ChallengeSY/nebunoid/manual.md

 Maximum Insanity makes Challenge Campaign look easy by mixing the most dangerous elements into 25 levels worth of sinister combinations.
 Save points appear even less frequently; every five levels starting with level 1, up to level 21.

 #### Celestial Journey
-Celestial Journey is the longest official campaign, at 40 levels.
+Celestial Journey is the longest finite official campaign, at 40 levels.
 It makes plenty of cross-universe references, and is still on par with that of the **Challenge Campaign**.

 Like Maximum Insanity, save points appear every five levels starting with level 1.
 Unlike previous campaigns, every ten levels starting at level 10 is a boss battle, and continues are disallowed on these levels.

+#### Endless Shuffle
+Endless Shuffle is a unique official campaign, technically comprised of unlimited length.
+Specifically, this campaign will shuffle *all* of the previous levels into a single gigantic experience.
+Because of its unique shuffling mechanism, its difficulty is naturally unpredictable.
+This campaign is also the hardest / takes the longest to unlock, requiring a true 100% completion to even unlock.

+In addition to its shuffle, it brings forth several other unique mechanics not available in other campaigns:
+* Extra lives become available at 16K points, but the threshold *doubles* with each milestone achieved.
+This is also the *only* way to obtain more lives.
+* The minimum difficulty rises as more levels are cleared.
+If the starting difficulty becomes less than this threshold, then it will increase accordingly.
+A maximum difficulty of 6.5 (Hard) can be reached this way.
+* Since the objective is to simply score as high as possible, no continues are allowed throughout the campaign.
+If the available lives are exhausted, then the game simply ends on the spot.

 *Nebunoid (C) 2023 Paul Ruediger.
 Nebulae artwork courtesy of NASA, ESA, and/or other astrophysical observatories and stations.
 Please check the [credits](credits.md) for more details.*